© iStock – 842337926

 - Supply chain risks

-We know how to place our findings in context and our team of experts are adept at understanding the challenge of working in high-risk countries.
+We know how to place our findings in context, and our team of experts is adept at understanding the challenge of working in high-risk countries.
 Our proprietary Reputational Risk Meter and Integrity Risk Assessment System provide you with an additional layer of objective analysis that facilitates and supports your risk-based decisions.
-Our system of rating the severity of risk also assesses the extent to which relevant issues of concern are manageable.
+Our risk rating system also helps assess the extent to which relevant issues of concern are manageable.

-A development institution was looking to invest into a company in an East European country that is not a member of the EU.
-Although the market the company operated in – production of construction materials – was clearly strategically interesting for the Client, doubts about criminal structures and evidence of corrupt practices existed.
-Moreover, the company’s beneficial ownership was not transparent.
-It has also been involved in several litigation cases and there were reasons to believe it had an elevated sanctions risk exposure.
+A development institution was looking to invest in a company in an Eastern European country that is not a member of the EU.
+Although the sector the company operated in – production of construction materials – was clearly strategically interesting for the client, indications of criminal structures and corrupt practices created cause for concern.
+Moreover, the company’s beneficial ownership was not transparent, it had been involved in several litigation cases, and there was reason to believe it had an elevated sanctions risk exposure.

-Berlin Risk undertook enhanced due diligence of the target company, its ultimate beneficial owners and its associates to assess the risks attached to the project.
-A systematic analysis of the target entity included building a Relationship-Map through an open-source information review in several relevant languages and enquiries with more than 15 local sources on the ground to establish the company’s reputation and the issues of concern associated with this entity.
+Berlin Risk undertook enhanced due diligence of the target company, its ultimate beneficial owners and its associates, to assess the risks attached to the project.
+A systematic analysis of the target entity included building a relationship map by means of open source research in several languages and enquiries with more than 15 on-the-ground sources to establish the company’s reputation and any related issues of concern.

-Based on the results of the investigation, we advised the client on risk mitigation measures to enable a secure business relationship and also to monitor this relationship over time.
+Based on the results of the investigation, we advised the client on risk mitigation measures to enable a secure business relationship.
+We also equipped the client with strategies to help it to monitor this relationship over time.

 Sanctions Due Diligence

-Berlin Risk’s experts provide sanctions due diligence reports and sanctions advisory services to financial institutions and corporations looking to engage in markets, which are impacted by UN, US and EU sanctions regimes.
+Berlin Risk’s experts provide sanctions due diligence reports and sanctions advisory services to financial institutions and corporations looking to engage in markets impacted by UN, US and EU sanctions regimes.

 Our country and sanctions specialists can provide contextual analysis and insights to organisations looking to navigate the regulatory landscape and mitigate their sanctions risk exposure.

-A consortium of international banks was examining the possibility of providing financing for the construction of a large industrial facility in Russia (pre-Ukrainian invasion).
+A consortium of international banks was examining the possibility of providing financing for the construction of a large industrial facility in Russia (before the invasion of Ukraine).

-While the Russian corporate owner of the project itself was not under sanctions at the time, research established that some of its shareholders and managers were specially designated nationals (SDN), others were under the US sectoral sanctions (SSI) or were politically exposed persons (PEP).
+While the Russian corporate owner of the project itself was not under sanctions at the time, research established that some of its shareholders and managers were specially designated nationals (SDN), and others were under the US sectoral sanctions (SSI) or were politically exposed persons (PEPs).

-Berlin Risk carried out an assessment of the sanctions risk for the above parties based on several criteria, including existing sanctions exposure through ownership and operations, overall political exposure, as well as track record and reputation, producing an individual designation risk forecast for every entity and individual that were deemed relevant for the project.
+Berlin Risk carried out an assessment of the sanctions risk for the above parties based on several criteria, including existing sanctions exposure through ownership and operations, overall political exposure, as well as track record and reputation.
+The client received an individual designation risk forecast for every entity and individual deemed relevant for the project.

 ESG Due Diligence